Dental Care for Overall Health

 If you’ve noticed any of the above signs or symptoms, especially if you fall into any of the high risk categories, you should come see us for an oral cancer screening right away.
 It might just save your life.

-We know root canals have earned a bad reputation over the years, but you should know that today root canals are a fairly routine and painless procedure, usually no more uncomfortable than having a cavity filled.
+We know root canals have earned a bad reputation over the years, but you should know that today root canals are a fairly routine and comfortable procedure, usually no more uncomfortable than having a cavity filled.
 If you have a tooth that’s infected, you may need a root canal to save it.

 The first thing you should know is most root canals are not actually surgical, but endodontic surgery may be required for more complex cases.
 To perform a root canal, we make a small access hole in the tooth, through which we use specialized instruments to carefully remove the infection.
 Then we will sterilize and fill the chamber with a biocompatible material, and complete the treatment with a crown to restore the tooth back to health.